 Local Veteran Gets New Roof

-November 2, 2017: Owens Corning Platinum Contractors are working with Habitat for Humanity to provide new roofs to Veterans and their families who are in need.
-Mr. Maurice James, a U.S. Air Force and Navy Veteran, will receive a new roof on Thursday, November 2 from Brothers Services Company, an Owens Corning Roofing Platinum Contractor, as part of the national Roof Deployment Project.
+September 2, 2018: Owens Corning Platinum Contractors are working with Habitat for Humanity to provide new roofs to Veterans and their families who are in need.
+Mr. Roland Schauer, a U.S. Army Veteran, will receive a new roof from Brothers Services Company, an Owens Corning Roofing Platinum Contractor, as part of the national Roof Deployment Project.
 This nationwide effort is a way to show gratitude and honor the Veterans who served our country and the families who support them.

 “We are grateful for this partnership with Owens Corning and Brothers Services Company,” said Terry Hottle, Home Rehabilitation Supervisory at Habitat Susquehanna’s Repair Program.
 “Collaborations like this help us serve more Veterans and ensure that we are providing them with a decent place to live in a safe and stable home.”